 Comics veteran Janice Chiang was a nice surprise in the credit box, and her confident lettering is a big plus for the book – I especially like the narrative fonts, with Berenice in tentative lower case, Boston in showier upper, and colours reflecting their characters.

-The cover illustration by Stephanie Hans is sumptuous, evoking the gothic romance genre once so popular it prompted DC to publish a book entitled Dark Mansion of Forbidden Love.
+The cover illustration by Stephanie Hans is sumptuous, evoking the gothic romance genre once so popular that it prompted DC to publish a series entitled Dark Mansion of Forbidden Love.

 Based on this wonderful first issue, this three-part prestige series looks set to be a terrific tribute to that series, as one of DC’s most popular cult characters teams up with a fascinating new player to solve a mystery involving a spooky house, a beautiful ghost and a woman trying to find her place in the world.
 Don’t miss it.